Residents living near waterways should be prepared to evacuate if necessary

 ‘’SH2 was closed at Maniatutu with diversions in place, while a landslide is partially blocking SH 29 at Omanawa.”

-MetService said there was a possibility of thunderstorms during the day in the Bay of Plenty and Rotorua and from this afternoon some might become severe, producing localised downpours with intensities of 25-40mm per hour.
+MetService said there was a possibility of thunderstorms during the day in Bay of Plenty and Rotorua and from this afternoon intense local downpours. with intensities of 25mm-40mm per hour were possible.

-Until midnight tonight, another 70 to 100mm of rain about the ranges, and lesser amounts nearer the coast are expected.

-Peak rates of 15 to 25mm/h, but 25 to 40mm/h possible in localised downpours and thunderstorms from this afternoon.
+Peak rates of 15mm to 25mm/h are expected, but 25mm to 40mm/h is possible in localised downpours and thunderstorms from this afternoon.
 Further rain or showers are expected on Sunday, which could be heavy at times with possible thunderstorms, and this warning may be extended.

+Until midnight tonight, another 70mm to 100mm of rain about the ranges, and lesser amounts nearer the coast are expected.

 One Love promoter Glenn Meikle said the weather forecasts have worsened overnight, making it logistically impossible to hold One Love 2023 this weekend.